80%Faster time to invoice customers (from 25 days down to 5 days)

 Improved storage and security with DocuSign

-Not only did DocuSign bring convenience to the content creation process, but it gave LinkedIn the ability to collect customer data in an organized and helpful way.
+Not only did DocuSign bring convenience to the content creation process, but it gave LinkedIn the ability to collect customer data in an organised and helpful way.
 After customer information is added to a contract, the DocuSign for Salesforce integration captures and saves it internally.
 This way, it’s harder to lose customer data.
 It’s tracked within the system, and can even be used later for measurement or reporting purposes.

 “DocuSign removed the hassle of getting a copy back to the customer, tracking data and knowing who approves what,” Frank says.
 “But what made it really special was its ability to capture easily forgotten terms, like PO number and billing address, that come up in the contract cycle.
 These terms are very important to a variety of different internal stakeholders at LinkedIn.”